 - A separate title page (or title slide) which includes: The title of the project and a one-paragraph abstract (summary) of the entire project with recommended length of no more than 150 words.
 Nothing else should be on the title page!

 - References should be listed at the end of the report and do not count against the 3 page / 20 slide limit.

 The entire written summary must be no more than 3 pages (single spaced, Arial 11pt font with standard 1 inch margins) or up to 20 slides (at least 20pt font).
 Important: You may not submit both a paper and slides - you must choose one or the other.
 Keep in mind that if you submit slides this is all the information judges will have, so ensure that your slides are comprehensive enough for judges to understand what you did and why you did it!

-Example #2: You might submit 22 slides with the first slide containing the title and abstract, 20 slides of text/graphs and a final slide with referneces.
+Example Submission #2: You might submit 22 slides with the first slide containing the title and abstract, 20 slides of text/graphs and a final slide with references.

 - Submissions that fail to adhere to the guidelines described above may be returned without review and consideration for awards.

 - The judges may wish to verify the results in any project.
 The Organizing Committee may request the data set(s) used in the project if requested by the judges.
 CAUSE reserves the right to use the projects and abstracts for promoting undergraduate statistics education.
 No material will be used for commercial purposes.

 - If data are collected on human subjects, it is the responsibility of author(s) or their sponsor instructor(s) to ensure that IRB approval has been secured from their institution.

 Each project will be judged by multiple judges.
 The judges have expertise in statistics but do not necessarily have expertise in the applied domain of your paper.
 Therefore, you should construct a paper that is understandable to a reader with little knowledge of any applied domains that relate to your paper.